dalen/puppetexplorer/README.md

 server, `ssh -L 8080:localhost:8080 puppetdb.example.com` and
 `grunt serve --puppetdb=http://localhost:8080/`.

-With `grunt watch` it will rebuild any source files that changes and put the results in the `dist` directory.
+With `grunt dev` it will start a development server rebuild any source files that changes and put the results in the `dist` directory.

 To build a Debian package use `grunt build_debian`, this requires the `devscripts` and `debhelper` packages to be installed.